hostoo/hostoo-cache/readme.txt

 * [UPDATE] Rules added by the plugin will now be inserted into an LSCACHE START/END PLUGIN comment block.
 * [UPDATE] For woocommerce pages, if a user visits a non-cached page with a non-empty cart, do not cache the page.
 * [UPDATE] If woocommerce needs to display any notice, do not cache the page.
-* [UPDATE] Single site settings are now in both the litespeed cache submenu and the settings submenu.
+* [UPDATE] Single site settings are now in both the hostoo cache submenu and the settings submenu.
 * [BUGFIX] Multisite network options were not updated on upgrade.
 This is now corrected.

 = 1.0.10 - September 16 2016 =